 Of course, the reaction of the hospital wasn’t any better.
 They refused to tell Shane anything about what happened to Tom without the mother’s permission because – drum roll please – gay relationships aren’t real relationships in the eyes of the law.
 (I’m curious as to how the hospital got away with doing this since the President supposedly mandated that hospitals treat gay partners as family – that treatment should include medical records.
 Does it?)

-This video came out two months ago.
+This video came out a while ago.
 I’d never heard of it.
 Apparently they’ve raised a lot of money to do a documentary about the story.
 Watch this video.
 It’s ten minutes long, very well done, and totally worth it.
+(UPDATE: The documentary is out, and apparently won an award in 2013.)

 I will say one thing: I hope the Bridegroom’s of Indiana are enjoying their 15 minutes of fame.
-They’re now a YouTube sensation, approaching 3 million views.
+They’re now a YouTube sensation, with 4 millions views as of this writing.

 They say there’s a special place in hell.
 Well, that place is on the Internet, where bad deeds live forever, especially if your last name is as unique as “Bridegroom.”
 (Google it – on the first results page you’ll find links to the story of how they treated their son.)